steveninouye/ts-next-sequelize-example/README.md

 It took me a week to figure out how to add Sequelize to my Next JS app so I wanted to share my approach so others can steal the pattern as well as welcome feedback.

+The commit history is well documented in sections of the project

 ## Installation

 1. Create a `.env` file with the following values